LaunchCodeEducation/skills-back-end-java/videos/intro-to-spring-boot-model-validation/README.md

 ## Notes

+Today we'll take the following three steps to enable validation in our program:

+* Annotate our models using the Java Validation API annotations
+* Check that our bound model objects are valid
+* Display error messages in the view

-When adding validation to a model in a controller method, you need the `Errors errors` parameter to directly follow the parameter being validated.
+When adding validation to a model in a controller method, you need the `Errors errors` parameter to *directly follow* the parameter being validated.
 For example:

 ```java
 public String handlerMethod(Model model,